 4. Use keywords in your resume

-You will have a better chance of showing up in search results if your resume contains keywords used in the job description.
+You will have a better chance of appearing in search results if your resume contains keywords in the job description.
 A good way to determine keywords is to read job descriptions for keywords that are used.
 Use those keywords to tailor your resume based on your skill set.

 5. Include the right information on your Canadian-style resume